Zār: Tumbura

 In Port Sudan and other parts of Eastern Sudan the roles and leadership structure for tumbura are slightly different.
-There, the shaykh is the leader who performs healing functions; there are very few, if any, shaykha.
+There, the shaykh is the leader who performs healing functions; there are few, if any, shaykha.
 The sanjak is only the musical assistant of the shaykh, and is appointed by the shaykh.

 The affliction in the tumbura context, is connected to the subjugated status of practitioners (being of slave descent) and the healing relies on a positive alternative identity that negates that status.

 Today, zār tumbura groups have become more isolated and independent from each other (as zār bori groups are) due to a decline in new initiates, and many groups ceasing to exist.
 However, different groups still come together when a new high officant is appointed and during annual Islamic festivals.